kevinli7377/AppliedCVFinalProject/Expanded Fruits-360 Detection/README.md

 The fine-tuned DeiT model exhibits robust performance on the expanded Fruits-360 dataset, showcasing its capability to generalize across a diverse range of classes.
 Through experimentation, insights into the model's behavior and its ability to accurately classify fruits and other food items are gained.

+## Best Model Weights
+If you want to work with the best DeiT model's weights, the .pth file is available here: https://drive.google.com/file/d/1--KUyiK6GICBemEnD7ItEMDESg8C7KkO/view?usp=sharing

 Happy fine-tuning and classifying! 🥩🧈🍗🥚🥚🍞🐑🥛🍝🐖🍚🐟